Key insights

 Tunneling web requests is performed by creating a TCP connection with a proxy and requesting the proxy to ‘connect’ to the target (see image below).
 The proxy handles the SSL and HTTP connection with the target and responds with a status 200 when the connection is established successfully.
 The attacker node is now able to send requests to and receive responses from the target through its TCP tunnel connection with the proxy.
 From the perspective of the target, the communication is established from the proxy and not from the attack-generating node, concealing the location of the attacker’s infrastructure.

 Node.js provides several libraries that implement web requests through proxies such as the NPM (Node Package Manager) modules http-proxy-agent and https-proxy-agent.
-Proxying web requests using the https-proxy-agent module is as easy as creating an agent object using the statement “agent = new HttpsProxyAgent(‘http://<proxy-ip>:<proxy-port>’)”, followed by a regular HTTPS request using the https standard library module and passing the agent object as an argument (see image below).
+Proxying web requests using the https-proxy-agent module is as easy as creating an agent object using the statement “agent = new HttpsProxyAgent(‘http://:’)”, followed by a regular HTTPS request using the https standard library module and passing the agent object as an argument (see image below).

-Figure 14: https-proxy-agent module example Figure 14: https-proxy-agent module example (source: GitHub)
+Figure 12: https-proxy-agent module example (Source: GitHub)

 MegaMedusa, however, does not leverage the https-proxy-agent module.
 It implements proxy support natively by first creating a proxy socket, followed by the connect command to the proxy and then passing the established socket to the https module for performing the GET/POST/HEAD/... request.
 Native implementations reduce the dependencies on third-party modules and leave the author in control of the connection options and the lifetime of the proxy connection.